yonderlabs/setup.py/README.md

 ## Usage

-First of all you need to create a project with a directory structure similar to those reported above.
+First of all, you need to create a project with a directory structure similar to those reported above.
-You can add as many directory you need in the root as the `bin` in our example.
+You can add as many directories as you need in the root as the `bin` in our example.
 The mandatory elements are `deploy` and `package_name`, in the first example, and also the directory `namespace`, in the second example.

 Copy the `setup.py` provided in this project into the folder `deploy`.
 Edit each of them, set the variable `PACKAGE_NAME` with the name of the package (`package_nameX`).